Econometric Analysis of Panel Data

 - Baltagi, B., ed., Panel Data, JE, 68, 1, 1995.

-- Software: Most of the outside work for this course will
+- Software: Some of the outside work for this course will

 involve using a computer.
 All of the major commercial econometrics